 Within the countryside (the area outside the settlement boundary as defined on the Pendle Local Plan Policies Map), development should retain and enhance the rural identity and character of the neighbourhood area.
-New development proposals should be designed in such way to seek to meet, and will be assessed against, the following criteria:
+As appropriate to their scale, nature and location, development proposals should be designed to respond positively to the following criteria:

-- (a) The proposal maintains the existing settlement pattern and form of smaller settlements, clusters of rural buildings and isolated farmsteads; - (b) Traditional rural buildings of permanent construction are retained and re-used except in cases where such buildings are in such a state of disrepair that they cannot be re-used without substantial or complete reconstruction; - (c) Use of traditional local materials (local stone, slate and softwood timber).
-Alternative materials will only be considered suitable when part of an overall high-quality design that responds to the surrounding rural character and is considered to be sympathetic and a positive new addition to the local landscape; - (d) Building form and style and layout of development should be consistent with the forms predominantly found within the rural area.
-Suburban and urban forms, styles and layouts will not be considered to meet this criterion: - (e) Site boundary treatments should be of traditional design and appearance, such as stonewalls and hedgerows.
+- (a) The proposal maintains the existing settlement pattern of the town and its relationship with the surrounding countryside.; - (b) Traditional rural buildings of permanent construction are retained and re-used except in cases where such buildings are in such a state of disrepair that they cannot be re-used without substantial or complete reconstruction: - (c) Use high quality materials which are consistent with local vernacular; - (d) Building form and style and layout of development should be consistent with the forms predominantly found within the rural area.
+Suburban and urban forms, styles and layouts will not be considered to meet this criterion; - (e) Site boundary treatments should be of traditional design and appearance, such as stonewalls and hedgerows.
 Planting should use native species.
 Where opportunities arise, existing stone walls and hedgerows should be retained and repaired.
-Intrusive boundary treatments that use non-traditional forms and materials, such as timber fences, non-native tree belts and screens, will not be supported: - (f) Roads, paths, other ground surfaces and hardstanding should use appropriate local materials and use colours that do not detract from the landscape; and - (g) All development should include measures that seek to minimise the impact of car parking, garaging, garden landscaping and associated urban and suburban features so that the development will not have a significant adverse impact on rural identity and character.
+Intrusive boundary treatments that use non-traditional forms and materials, such as timber fences, non-native tree belts and screens, will not be supported; - (f) Roads, paths, other ground surfaces and hardstanding should use appropriate local materials and use colours that do not detract from the landscape; and - (g) All development should include measures that seek to minimise the impact of car parking, garaging, garden landscaping and associated urban and suburban features so that the development will not have a significant adverse impact on rural identity and character.

-SDP 2 Spatial Development Principles ENV 1 Protecting and Enhancing Our Natural and Historic Environments
+SDP 2 Spatial Development Principles

-Policy 1 Development in the Open Countryside Policy 12 Maintaining Settlement Character
+Policy 1 Development in the Open Countryside